Our office is closing at 5:30 PM CST for a company event.

 How Does a Surety Bond Work?

-Surety providers, such as SuretyBonds.com, financially guarantee a principal’s capacity to meet the bond obligation.
-Valid claims against a surety bond are paid by the surety up to the full bond amount.
+The purpose of a surety bond is to financially guarantee a principal’s capacity to meet the bond obligation.
+If a principal fails to uphold their bond terms, the surety will repay valid claims up to the full bond amount — protecting consumers and public entities from losses.
 The surety then recoups the cost from the bonded principal.

 • You're applying for a professional license, possibly as a new business owner